All Episodes

 And in good faith, we just assumed it was what it was.

-That this photograph has nothing to do with anything we've ever done with regard to targeting remote viewing.
+Now, you must understand, Art, that this photograph has nothing to do with anything we've ever done with regard to targeting remote viewing.

-After everything was done, later on, the astronomer got back to us within about a week, it seems to me, if my memory recalls, and said, and offered us Well, let's stop there for one second, Doctor.
+We have never used this photograph for anything other than, after the sessions were already in, they were basically sparked by the Chuck Schramck photograph, after everything was done, later on, the astronomer got back to us within about a week, it seems to me, if I'm memory recalled, and said, and offered us these pictures.

 On that same program, the 14th, you made reference to the fact that you also had a top 10 university astronomer.

-Now, are we talking about the first?
+Now, are we talking about the first one?

 We're talking about the first one.

-You made reference to...
 Okay, that's where I was on by myself.

-Yes, and you made reference to the Top Ten University Astronomer.
+Yes, and you made reference to the top ten university astronomer.

-The photograph was not described until the second program.
+Yes, the photograph was not described until the second program.

 That's right.